-The PHA will not project base any of the above unit types.
+The PHA will not project base any units not subject to the 20 percent cap.

 17-I.B.
 TENANT-BASED VS. PROJECT-BASED VOUCHER ASSISTANCE [24 CFR 983.2]

 Much of the tenant-based voucher program regulations also apply to the PBV program.
 Consequently, many of the PHA policies related to tenant-based assistance also apply to PBV assistance.
 The provisions of the tenant-based voucher regulations that do not apply to the PBV program are listed at 24 CFR 983.2.